carla-simulator/carla/Docs/adv_traffic_manager.md

 *   Obtains the position and velocity of all the vehicles from [simulation state](#simulation-state).
 *   Using the [In-Memory Map](#in-memory-map), relates every vehicle with a list of waypoints that describes its current location and near-future path, according to its trajectory.
 The faster the vehicle goes, the larger said list will be.
-*   The path is updated according to planning decisions such as lan changes, speed limit, distance to leading vehicle parameterization, etc.
+*   The path is updated according to planning decisions such as lane changes, speed limit, distance to leading vehicle parameterization, etc.
 *   The [PBVT](#pbvt) module stores the path for all the vehicles.
 *   These paths are compared with each other, in order to estimate possible collision situations.
 Results are passed to the following stage: [Colllision stage](#stage-2-collision-stage).